 On a mantel near her door, she has placed her photo of Stephanie and her drum from Butterflies in Spirit—a dance troupe that raises awareness about missing and murdered indigenous women.
 She has placed a photo of mother and daughter together, taken when Stephanie was a toddler, and next to a photo of Stephanie with her own toddler son.
 In the photos, everyone looks content.

 In the cabinets behind the dining room table, Michele has placed a black angel with a bouquet of sunflowers.
-It was a gift from a friend to honour Stephanie—half black, half Indigenous and gone too soon—and to acknowledge the last perfume she wore: Sunflowers by Elizabeth Arden for Women.
+It was a gift from a friend to honor Stephanie—half black, half Indigenous and gone too soon—and to acknowledge the last perfume she wore: Sunflowers by Elizabeth Arden for Women.

 It's been more than a year since Stephanie's vertebrae were returned to Michele.
 They wait in their clear tubes in their clear plastic bags in a purple box decorated with butterflies.